tzirath/GISAnalysisSampleCode/README.md

 5. **Area constant:** Update `portland_area_km2 = 375.0` in `p_pre_m.py` for stop density calculations.

 All threshold constants (`MIN_PARK_SIZE_HECTARES`, `PROTECTIVE_DISTANCE_M`, `EXTENDED_BENEFIT_M`, `CRITICAL_THRESHOLD_M`, `EPA_VALID_RANGE`) are defined at the top of each script.

 ---

+## Planning and Policy Applications

+The UMWI pipeline is designed to produce outputs directly usable in planning workflows:

+- **Neighbourhood ranking** — population-weighted scores identify areas of compounded environmental disadvantage across all three cues simultaneously
+- **Threshold-based targeting** — the 300/500 m greenspace buffers and 850 m transit threshold map directly onto planning standards for park catchment and walkability zoning
+- **Equity analysis** — by operating at the residential address level and aggregating via census population weights, the index can be cross-tabulated against socioeconomic deprivation data to identify environmental justice gaps
+- **Cross-city benchmarking** — consistent methodology across Portland, Manchester, and Chicago enables comparative analysis of how urban form affects mental health exposure profiles

+---